GabSchach/HDVis_fork/README.md

 ### Adding nodes

 To add a node to the database the `node` endpoint is used to post a `NodeObject`.
-The endpoint retuns the newly created database entry inluding id.
+The endpoint returns the newly created database entry including id.

 ```java
 http://.../node
 ```

 The new node must contain an array with at least one label and a `props` attribute with a name.
 Other values in the form of Strings, numbers or arrays can also be added to `props`.
 When a `name` reaches about 12 characters it also makes sense to introduce `nameShort` to define an abbreviated name that will be used in the visualization.
-When adding a new with a new `label` it has to be added to the `TypeLabels` or `FunctionalLabel` enum depending on whether the label potins to a symbol or the node's relationship to other nodes.
+When adding a new with a new `label` it has to be added to the `TypeLabels` or `FunctionalLabel` enum depending on whether the label points to a symbol or the node's relationship to other nodes.

 ```json
  {